 School age children need to be in care for at least two hours each afternoon before a SACERS-U assessment can be completed.
 Beyond that consider the following:

 For the ERS assessment process, a program’s operating hours are determined based on when the program opens and closes, rather than a shorter time period when specific programming occurs.
 Therefore, the earliest time any children are allowed to attend, until the time the program closes are the program’s operating hours.
 For programs that include a specific curriculum day (e.g., 8:00-2:30), wrap-around or before/after care hours operated under the same license will be considered, even if separate fees are required.
-Therefore, it is important for teachers to be aware of what the children enrolled in their classroom experience at these other times, even when another teacher is responsible for the children.
+Therefore, it is important for teachers to be aware of what the children enrolled in their classroom experience or would experience at these other times if they attended the extended day programming, even when another teacher is responsible for the children.
 This helps insure that children have appropriate experiences, indoors and outdoors, with much time for child-selected learning and consistent expectations.

 According to a survey of providers, the five most common ways to prepare include: